dalreensoares/aviation-investigations/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request for any enhancements or bug fixes.

 ## License
 This project, including the code, models, and data processing pipeline, represents a unique approach developed by me.
 As such, I hold the copyright and all intellectual property rights to this work.
+Unauthorized use, reproduction, or distribution of this work without explicit written permission is strictly prohibited.
 # Copyright (c) [2024] [Dalreen Soares]